harshit54/harshit54.github.io/README.md

 Résumé Site

 Thanks for checking the repo out.
-Kindly goto the url for getting to the website.
+Kindly goto this [url](harshit54.github.io) for getting to the website.